A mixed local and nonlocal supercritical Dirichlet problems: Introduction and main results

 The paper is organized as follows.
 In Section \ref{section:preliminary-functional-setting} we introduce some general facts from convex analysis as well as the corresponding function setting of our problem.
 Section \ref{section:proof-of-main-result} is devoted to the proof of main results.
-Finally, in Section \ref{section:comments} we provide some comments.\\
+In Section \ref{section:comments} we briefly comment on the non-homogeneous supercritical problem.
+Finally, in Section \ref{section:hamiltonian-system}, we consider the case of the Hamiltonian system.\\